ogecko/alpaca-benro-polaris/docs/troubleshooting.md

 ### Cannot connect Remote Desktop to Mini-PC
+* Check Mini-PC state.
+Reconnect a monitor and Keyboard to the Mini-PC and check that it is up and running.
+Windows Updates can be delivered every month that may effect the state of the device.
+* Check IP connectivity.
+From a command prompt, use `ping <hostname>` to ensure you have IP connectivity and DNS lookup to your Mini-PC.
+You may find using the Mini-PC's `IP4-address` in Remote Desktop rather than `<hostname>` may make it easier to connect.
 * Check the Mini-PC Hotspot is connected first.
 You can unplug the TPlink to force the Nina hotspot to use the embedded Wifi of the Mele.
 Once you have connected to the mini-pc via Remote Desktop, re-plug in the TPLink.
 * Check that you have not dropped connection to the Mini-PCs WiFi hotspot.